Create a Content Feed

 • If it is set to No, the expire_date meta tag will be used as a hard cutoff for including content in the feed.
 For example, on January 31 at 6:00 a.m., content marked with expire_date January 31 at 5:59 a.m. will not be included.

-Remove Out Of Stock
+Remove Out of Stock

+Displayed only for commerce accounts.
 If set to Yes, items are filtered out if they have an inventory field and its value is currently 0.

 Filter on Vars